 Here’s something you don’t see every day: an all-women driver taxi service.
 Unusual in any destination, but especially so in India.
 As we exited Delhi airport all the drivers waiting to collect passengers were men, except for our driver, Reena.

-Women on Wheels is a Planeterra Foundation project which partners with the Azad Foundation and the Sakha organization as they provide training and employment to disadvantaged women in Delhi.
+Women with Wheels is a Planeterra Foundation project which partners with the Azad Foundation and the Sakha organization as they provide training and employment to disadvantaged women in Delhi.
 All G Adventures travelers arriving at Delhi airport have a Women on Wheels pickup included in their tour.
 This not only provides travelers a safe and comfortable ride to their accommodation in town, but it also means a steady source of income for the women drivers.

 Reena, our driver, possessed the requisite nerves of steel and calm required to drive in Delhi, especially during its morning rush hour traffic.